 Dynamics of sedimentary systems

-Explaining dynamic bedform morphology in the context of physical processes, morphodynamic feedback operating between processes and environmental forcing, represent some of the basic challenges in geomorphology and sedimentology.
+Prior work: Explaining dynamic bedform morphology in the context of physical processes, morphodynamic feedback operating between processes and environmental forcing, represent some of the basic challenges in geomorphology and sedimentary geology.
 For example, aeolian dune morphology and migration result from individual wind events that vary in direction, speed, and duration, but long-term dune orientation is unchanging where the overall environmental forcing remains the same.
-This fundamental dichotomy of aeolian systems is reconciled by way of understanding the scale dependence of dune motion and morphological change over an annual cycle of wind (Animations and information).
-For the fluvial case, geophysical monitoring reveals that spur-bearing dune morphology is attributable to ephemeral vortices within turbulent wakes that trail from upstream dunes.
-When present, these vortices rapidly entrain and transfer significant quantities of sediment between dunes, causing rapid changes in dune morphology, that do not reflect mean flow conditions (More information and videos).
-To explore morphological change over much larger spatial and temporal scales, I developed and applied a numerical model to investigate aeolian dune pattern formation under different sets of allogenic boundary conditions (Watch simulation results here!).
-Ongoing work extends this model to create volumes of synthetic stratigraphy to explore the co-evolution of dynamic aeolian dune topography and stratigraphy under different sets of allogenic boundary conditions (See the stratigraphic filter in action!).
+This fundamental dichotomy of aeolian systems is reconciled by way of understanding the scale dependence of dune motion and morphological change over individual wind events to an annual cycle of wind (Eastwood et al., 2012; Swanson et al., 2016).
+For the fluvial case, sinuously crested dunes often trail ephemeral helical vortices in turbulent wakes.
+When present, these vortices rapidly entrain and transfer significant quantities of sediment between dunes, causing rapid changes in dune morphology, that do not reflect mean flow conditions (Swanson et al., 2018).
+To explore morphological change over much larger spatial and temporal scales, I developed a numerical model to investigate aeolian dune pattern formation under different sets of allogenic boundary conditions (Swanson et al., 2017b).
+Recent work leveraged multibeam echosounder surveys collected along the lower 410 river kilometers of the Mississippi River to explore the lower dune size changes due to backwater hydrodynamics (Wu et al., 2020).